godot-dimensions/g4mf/specification/parts/core.md

 The `"uri"` property is a string that defines the URI of the file, relative to the G4MF file's location.
 If not specified, the default value is an empty string, meaning there is no URI.

+File names SHOULD use snake case and all lowercase letters to avoid case sensitivity issues across platforms.
+When one G4MF resource corresponds to one file, it SHOULD have its name property set to the name of the file.
+This is recommended for the purposes of clarity and semantic preservation during embedding, but any name is allowed, including no name at all.

 Only one of `"bufferView"` or `"uri"` MUST be defined.
 Both properties SHOULD NOT be defined at the same time.
 If both are defined, the `"uri"` property takes precedence, and the `"bufferView"` may be used as a fallback if the file at the URI cannot be loaded.

 #### MIME Type